leapdao/leapdao-website/src/blog/content/Plasma-Roadmap.md

 LeapDAO’s purpose is to deliver layer-2 blockchain scalability as a global public utility.
 Specifically, we want layer-2 scaling infrastructure to be as easily and openly usable for developers as the mainnet is today.
 Developing and using dApps on Plasma, a framework for incentivized and enforced smart contract execution, should be fast and seamless.

 Achieving such an ambitious goal with the [tiny development community](https://docs.google.com/forms/d/e/1FAIpQLSd8_wDGDAi__HvfYEWNK_bvJzIkxwHHRVL6AFEfJewBd2Vn9A/viewform) that composes LeapDAO today requires effective coordination and small incremental steps to get there.
-This post will introduce the milestones that we defined: from launching Plasma on mainnet to a fully-fledged censorship resistant, smart contract executing sidechain that is supposed to scale Ethereum and increase its usability.
+This post will introduce the milestones that we defined: from launching Plasma on mainnet to a fully-fledged censorship resistant, smart contract executing child chain that is supposed to scale Ethereum and increase its usability.

 <img src="/img/blog/roadmaps.png" alt="Plasma Roadmap">